THLfi/koronavilkku-backend/exposure-notification/README.md

 * **Request Body:**
   * keys: List of TemporaryExposureKey objects, as per [the API docs](https://developers.google.com/android/exposure-notifications/verification-system#metadata)
     * <u>Note, that the key data bytes need to be base64 encoded</u>
+    * <u>Note, for visitedCountries and consentToShareWithEfgs value is boolean, use 1 for true and 0 for false</u>
   * Sample Body
     ```json
     {